Pierre Teilhard de Chardin: Research in China

 The Church required him to give up his lecturing at the Catholic Institute in order to continue his geological research in China.
 Teilhard traveled again to China in April 1926.
 He would remain there for about twenty years, with many voyages throughout the world.
 He settled until 1932 in Tianjin with Émile Licent, then in Beijing.
 Teilhard made five geological research expeditions in China between 1926 and 1935.
 They enabled him to establish a general geological map of China.

-That same year, Teilhard's superiors in the Jesuit Order forbade him to teach any longer.

 In 1926–27, after a missed campaign in Gansu, Teilhard traveled in the Sanggan River Valley near Kalgan (Zhangjiakou) and made a tour in Eastern Mongolia.
 He wrote Le Milieu Divin (The Divine Milieu).
 Teilhard prepared the first pages of his main work Le Phénomène Humain (The Phenomenon of Man).
 The Holy See refused the Imprimatur for Le Milieu Divin in 1927.

 He joined the ongoing excavations of the Peking Man Site at Zhoukoudian as an advisor in 1926 and continued in the role for the Cenozoic Research Laboratory of the China Geological Survey following its founding in 1928.
 Teilhard resided in Manchuria with Émile Licent, staying in western Shanxi and northern Shaanxi with the Chinese paleontologist Yang Zhongjian and with Davidson Black, Chairman of the China Geological Survey.

 After a tour in Manchuria in the area of Greater Khingan with Chinese geologists, Teilhard joined the team of American Expedition Center-Asia in the Gobi Desert, organized in June and July by the American Museum of Natural History with Roy Chapman Andrews.
 Henri Breuil and Teilhard discovered that the Peking Man, the nearest relative of Anthropopithecus from Java, was a faber (worker of stones and controller of fire).
 Teilhard wrote L'Esprit de la Terre (The Spirit of the Earth).

 Teilhard took part as a scientist in the Croisière Jaune (Yellow Cruise) financed by André Citroën in Central Asia.
 Northwest of Beijing in Kalgan, he joined the Chinese group who joined the second part of the team, the Pamir group, in Aksu City.
 He remained with his colleagues for several months in Ürümqi, capital of Xinjiang.
 In 1933, Rome ordered him to give up his post in Paris.
 Teilhard subsequently undertook several explorations in the south of China.
 He traveled in the valleys of the Yangtze and Sichuan in 1934, then, the following year, in Guangxi and Guangdong.
-The relationship with Marcellin Boule was disrupted; the museum cut its financing on the grounds that Teilhard worked more for the Chinese Geological Service than for the museum.

 During all these years, Teilhard contributed considerably to the constitution of an international network of research in human paleontology related to the whole of eastern and southeastern Asia.
 He would be particularly associated in this task with two friends, Davidson Black and the Scot George Brown Barbour.
 Often he would visit France or the United States, only to leave these countries for further expeditions.